 Goggles cannot have hard surfaces or plastic that will dislodge.
 All goggles must fit tight to the face and be fitted by a specialist/optometrist.
 If they loosen/slip off or out during the bout then they need to be removed and not replaced as this indicates that they do not comply with the rules around athlete safety.

-Soft support clothing e.g. socks, t-shirts and protectors are permitted when approved by the NL Committee or the tournament director.
+Soft support clothing e.g. socks, t-shirts and protectors are permitted when approved by the the tournament director.

 Judogi requirements are per IJF regulations.
 Please see notes under the general rules section 5 for use of white and blue judogi.